Divorce Solicitors

 Our family team is band 3 ranked in legal guide, Chambers and Partners UK and tier 3 ranked in Legal 500 for its expertise in matrimonial law.

-Many of our solicitors are accredited by Resolution and the Law Society for Family Law and Children Law, recognising our expertise in these areas.
-We also have a Conveyancing Quality Scheme (CQS) accredited property law team who can assist with any property issues related to your divorce, including buying and selling property, remortgaging and change of title.
+Most of our solicitors are accredited by Resolution and the Law Society for Family Law and Children Law, recognising our expertise in these areas.
+We also have a Conveyancing Quality Scheme (CQS) accredited property law team that can assist with any property issues related to your divorce, including buying and selling property, remortgaging and change of title.

 Barcan+Kirby has also been recognised by the Law Society with their Lexcel accreditation reflecting the strength of our client services and we are independently regulated by the Solicitors Regulation Authority (SRA).